LeonorCarv/bioinformatics-portfolio/year-1/programming-2/project-3/README.md

 # Project 3

 ## Theme
-Text and DNA sequence analysis using Python for data processing, exploration, and biological information analysis.
+Visualization and analysis of fractal systems, environmental data, geospatial listings, and ecological networks using Python for exploration and insight extraction.

 ## Brief Description
-This project consists of two parts:
+This project demonstrates the processing and visualization of diverse datasets using Python, including:

-1. **Part 1 - Text Processing**
-   - Reading and organizing paragraphs from text files.
-   - Identification and analysis of chapters.
-   - Determining the shortest chapter, the longest dialogue, and mentions of specific characters.
-   - Extraction of monologues addressed to a given character.

-2. **Part 2 - DNA Sequence Analysis**
-   - Reading and processing DNA sequences from FASTA files.
-   - Determining complementary and reverse strands.
-   - Identification of proteins encoded in the sequences (ORFs).
-   - Extraction of intergenic regions.
+1. **Part 1 - L-Systems and Fractals**: Generation and visualization of plant-like structures using recursive string rewriting (L-Systems) and turtle graphics.

+2. **Part 2 - Environmental Data**: Analysis and interactive visualization of European Union recycling data (packaging and municipal waste) using Matplotlib widgets.

+3. **Part 3 - Geospatial Data Analysis**: Mapping Airbnb listings and neighborhood reviews in Porto, Portugal, using GeoPandas and Contextily for basemaps.

+4. **Part 4 - Ecosystem Networks**: Construction and visualization of a trophic network, representing biomass transfer between species using NetworkX.

 ## Authors
 Maria Leonor Carvalho